Caleb Martin NBA Playoffs Player Props: Heat vs. Knicks

 - Martin has taken 7.7 shots per game this season and made 3.6 per game, which account for 7.8% and 7.9%, respectively, of his team's total.

-- The Knicks are the 12th-best defensive squad in the league, giving up 113.1 points per contest.
+- On defense, the Knicks have conceded 113.1 points per game, which is 12th-best in the league.

-- On the boards, the Knicks are ranked seventh in the league, conceding 42 rebounds per contest.
+- The Knicks are the seventh-ranked squad in the league, allowing 42 rebounds per game.

-- The Knicks are the 13th-ranked squad in the league, giving up 25.1 assists per game.
+- In terms of assists, the Knicks are ranked 13th in the NBA, allowing 25.1 per game.

-- The Knicks allow 13 made 3-pointers per contest, 25th-ranked in the NBA.
+- In terms of 3-pointers, the Knicks are ranked 25th in the league, giving up 13 makes per game.

 Caleb Martin vs. the Knicks